undeadpickle/cochis-kitchen-nextjs/docs/tina-migration-plan.md

 **Action:** Stop and restart the dev server (`npm run dev`).

 **Check:** Observe terminal output for successful Tina type generation based on the migrated config.ts.
 Address any errors reported during startup.

+**Update Note:** Initial run caused errors due to missing `content/global/index.json` and `content/pages/home.mdx` based on the refactored schema.
+Placeholder files were created.
+Subsequent errors related to frontmatter parsing and data caching were resolved.

 **Reference:** Guide Section 6.A (part 3)